ENGL 1110 - Academic English I

-Course Code ENGL 1110 Course Academic English I Coordinating Unit English and Creative Writing Term Winter Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Incompatible ENGL 2110 Assumed Knowledge Intermediate knowledge of the English language Course Description Students undertaking this course will develop their skills in reading, writing and speaking English in an intensive study situation.
-They will read selected English academic texts (or extracts from them), learn skills for understanding these texts, and develop written and spoken responses to them.
-The course is appropriate for both students whose first language is not English and for native speakers of English.
-Students will develop transferable skills in critical thinking, research, the evaluation of secondary sources and the planning and drafting of academic assignments.
+Course Code ENGL 1110 Course Academic English I Coordinating Unit English and Creative Writing Term Winter Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Incompatible ENGL 2110 Assumed Knowledge Intermediate knowledge of the English language Course Description Students undertaking this course will develop their skills in reading, writing, and speaking English in an intensive study situation.
+They will read selected English literary texts (or extracts from them), learn skills for understanding these texts, and develop written and spoken responses to them.
+The selected texts will be appropriate for both students whose first language is not English and for native speakers of English.
+Students will develop transferable skills in critical thinking, research, the evaluation of secondary sources, and the planning and drafting of academic essays.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 - Prepare and deliver a range of academic texts (essays, annotated bibliographies etc).